-Applicants must upload and attach in JustGrants the required Certification of Eligibility Letter signed by the highest authorizing official.
-Applicants also should upload and attach the Certification of Statutory Minimum Requirements Letter but may submit this letter prior to receiving an award, if selected for funding.
+Applicants must upload and attach in JustGrants the Certification of Eligibility letter signed by the highest authorizing official at the time of applications submission.
+If not submitted with the application, the Certification of Statutory Minimum Requirements letter must be submitted by a successful applicant prior to receiving an award.
 For more information on the required certifications, see the Eligibility Information Section of this solicitation.